FloWuenne/fusion-benchmarking-scripts/05_generate_report/README.md

 ### 3. Configuring nf-aggregate
 Now that you have your samplesheet ready we will start the nf-aggregate run using seqerakit, similar to how we executed the benchmarking runs.
 For the seqerakit scripts in this folder, we assume you are reusing the already configured compute environment (CE) used for the fusion runs.

-This directory contains YAML configuration files to add nf-aggregate to your Seqera Platform Launchpad and use your configured samplesheet to start an nf-aggregate run to compile the benchmarking reports:
+This directory contains YAML configuration files to add nf-aggregate to your Seqera Platform Launchpad and use your configured samplesheet as input to nf-aggregate for compiling the benchmarking reports:

 - `datasets/nf-aggregate-dataset.yml` : This configuration will add the samplesheet for your benchmark runs as a dataset to Seqera Platform.
 - `pipelines/nf-aggregate-pipeline.yml`: This configuration is to setup the nf-aggregate workflow for compiling benchmark reports from your workflow runs and your AWS cost and usage report (CUR).